How to grow your small business using video marketing

 - Use a tripod to position your camera from an elevated position.
 You can find some affordable options online.

 - Look at the camera lens while you’re recording and stay near the mic.
-This replicates eye contact, building rapport with your audience.
+This replicates eye contact, which allows you to build rapport with your audience.
 If you have the budget, it’s well worth investing in a smart phone-friendly microphone.

 - Don’t use your device’s digital zoom.
 Since you’re not technically zooming with a lens, you’ll just risk shooting a low-quality video.

 - Use the exposure lock.
 This will help to keep the focus and exposure constant throughout your shot and avoid jittery-looking footage.